mendix/docs/content/refguide/generalization-and-association.md

 ### 2.3 Retrieving Objects

-Mendix is optimized to only retrieve the data that is required for the action that is being executed.
+When using data widgets on a page, Mendix is optimized to only retrieve the data that is required for the action that is being executed.
 That means, for example: if you do not show any associated or inherited attributes, those objects will not be included in the retrieve queries.

+When you use a microflow to retrieve data, however, all data is retrieved.

 #### 2.3.1 Inheritance

-If you retrieve any specializations from the super class the platform will always include the entire hierarchy in the query, in order to guarantee a consistent data structure.
-For example, if you have an overview of **Administration.Account**, the platform will include the System.User table whether or not you show any System.User attributes, just to make sure that the data is consistent and complete.
+If you retrieve any specializations of a super class, the platform will only retrieve attributes from from the super class objects themselves if this data is required.

+One exception to this is the System.User entity.
+If you have an overview of **Administration.Account**, the platform will include the System.User table if security is set to production, whether or not you show any System.User attributes.
 Both tables have a clustered index on the object id, so joining the information in the database is extremely efficient.

 #### 2.3.2 One-to-One Association